Spanish battleship Pelayo: Technical characteristics

 Profile of Pelayo with her appearance in 1890.

 Pelayo′s main guns could be loaded in any position, and consisted of two Gonzalez Hontoria-built 32 cm Canet guns mounted fore and aft on the centerline and two Gonzalez Hontoria 28 cm guns, also in barbettes, with one mounted on either beam.
 Her lone 16 cm gun was a bow chaser.
 She also was armed with twelve 120 mm guns, six on each side, three 57-millimetre Hotchkiss quick-firing guns, thirteen 37-millimetre revolvers, four machine guns, and seven 356 mm torpedo tubes.

-Pelayo had two funnels.
+The ship had two funnels.
 Her propulsion system consisted of 12 boilers and two vertical compound steam engines driving two screws.
 On trials, she achieved 9,600 ihp under forced draft and reached 16.7 kn.
 She could carry 800 tons of coal.
 She originally was equipped with 4,000 sqft of sails, but they were deleted soon after her completion and her rigging was replaced by two military masts.

 Pelayo had Creusot steel armor.
 Her belt armor was 6 ft 11 in wide amidships and extended 2 ft above and almost 5 ft below the waterline; it ranged in thickness from 17.75 to 11.75 in.
 Her barbettes had from 15.75 to 11.75 in of armor, while her gun shields had 3.125 in, her conning tower 6.125 in, and her deck 2.75 to 2 in.
 Internally, she had French-style cellular construction with 13 watertight bulkheads and a double bottom.